kjubik/WeMeet/README.md

 - ☑️ create sign-in and sign-up forms
 - ☑️ track user auth state
 - ☑️ allow access to app only for authed users
+- create user entry in database on sign-up

 2. **Event creation**
 - allow authed users to create events